 - South Dakota Application for Licensure by Exam

-- South Dakota Application for Licensure by Endorsement
+- SD Application for Licensure by Endorsement

-- South Dakota Nurses Association
+- State Nurses Association

 CHOOSING THE RIGHT NURSING SCHOOL IN SOUTH DAKOTA

-Choosing the right nursing school in South Dakota begins with listing the nursing schools and programs that interest you.
+Choosing the right nursing school in SD begins with listing the nursing schools and programs that interest you.
 Next, you will need to gather your paperwork.
 Most colleges and universities will require you to provide a high school transcript or proof of graduation.
 Some schools may also ask for your SAT or ACT scores, an essay, and letters of recommendation.
 Next, you should make sure the school you choose is accredited.

 Schools receive accreditation to demonstrate their academic quality.
 When applying to schools in Maryland, make sure they have accreditation from the Middle States Commission on Higher Education.
 Suppose the nursing school you attend is not accredited.
 In that case, you may not be able to receive financial aid or get a job after graduating.